oswaldobapvicjr/jep-data-extension/README.md

 <tr>
 <td>str2date</td>
-<td>Converts a string into date by trying different patterns such as RFC-3339, RFC-822 and a set of common ISO-8601 variations.
+<td>Converts a string into date by trying different patterns such as RFC-3339, RFC-822 and common ISO-8601 variations.
 </td>
 </tr>